 / Domain policy

-Since recent years, hundreds of new domain endings have been swamping the Internet.
+Since over 10 years, hundreds of new domain endings have been swamping the Internet.
 But how do .tirol or .versicherung differ from old friends like .de or .at?
 The answer is simple: by their policy model.

 The diverse world of country domain policy

-Country code top-level Domain (ccTLD) and generic top-level domain (gTLD) model: Bespoke vs. one size fits all
+Country code top-level Domain (ccTLD) and Generic Top-Level Domain (gTLD) model: Customized vs. Universal Approach

-The introduction of new generic top-level domains (gTLDs) in 2013 was a great success and a second beat is scheduled for 2020.
+The launch of new generic top-level domains (gTLDs) in 2013 was a great success, and will enter the next round in the coming years.
 All of the new endings are based on the “American” policy model stipulated by ICANN for gTLDs such as .com, .net and .org.
-This means that also the new Austrian domains such as .wien and .tirol stand out from familiar faces like .de or .at due to different contractual relationships and cancellation mechanisms.
-Many of the new endings also place specific requirements on the domain holder.
-Here are the key differences:
+As a result, even locals domains like .wien and .tirol differ from familiar ccTLDs like .de or .at due to different contractual relationships and cancellation processess.
+Additionally, many new extensions come with specific requirements for domain holders.
+Below are the main differences:

 Origin of ccTLDs and gTLDs: